Making decisions with greater purpose helps the world become a better place.

-Support social or environmental issues with the expectation of achieving measurable results alongside traditional financial risk and return.
-Impact investors want a return on their investment but may also be willing to take a capital loss as long as there are tangible results for the investment.
-In that way, it's essential to measure the impact of this investment.
+Support social or environmental issues with the expectation of achieving measurable results rather than profits alone.
+Impact investors want a return on their investment, but may also be willing to take a capital loss as long as there are tangible results for the investment.
+In that way, it is essential to measure the impact of this investment.

-RBC is a leader in sustainability, another key area of focus for responsible investors.
-RBC's approach to sustainability is central to its business and stated purpose: to help clients thrive and communities prosper.
+RBC is committed to sustainability, another key area of focus for responsible investors.
+Our approach to sustainability is central to our business and to our stated purpose: to help clients thrive and communities prosper.
 RBC is listed as a holding in several responsible investing indexes, including Pax Ellevate Management’s Impax Global Women’s Leadership Index and the FTSE4Good Index.
-Additionally, RBC received the 2021 Catalyst Award for initiatives that have accelerated progress for women and elevated inclusion within its organization.
+Additionally, RBC received the 2021 Catalyst Award for initiatives that have accelerated progress for women and elevated inclusion within our organization.